o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    return adjustedWorldPosition;
    ```
 1. Open the Editor and you should see your tree's leaves bending slightly.
-If you don't, try opening the Material Editor and increasing all the parameters.
+If you don't, try opening the Material Editor and increasing all the properties.

 {{< video src="/images/atom-guide/vegetation-bending-tutorial/detailbendingtree.mp4" autoplay="true" loop="true" width="100%" muted="true" info="The tree in the Editor with detail bending applied, moving the leaves slightly." >}}